-Personnel Plus maintains workers compensation insurance for all of our employees.
+Personnel Plus maintains workers’ compensation insurance for all of our employees.
 Please inform your job site supervisor immediately if you are injured at work.
-If you need to seek medical treatment, you must seen by an approved provider.
+If you need to seek medical treatment, you must be seen by an approved provider.
 You must also complete a “First Report of Injury” form within one business day of the incident.
 Call the Personnel Plus office for information.

 Do you have a drug and alcohol policy?

 Yes.
 The use of drugs and alcohol in the workplace creates a danger for all those involved.
-Your safety and the safety of others are always in in question if drugs and alcohol are present.
+Your safety and the safety of others are always in question if drugs and alcohol are present.
 We perform pre-employment, random, reasonable suspicion, and post-accident drug testing.
 Personnel Plus and Happy Housekeepers are drug-free workplaces!